TaTooKa/Erzahlspiel/docs/source/pages/worlds/swordandsorcery/characters.rst

 Wild rainforests · Tropical · Primal Beasts · Ivory and Fur exports · Savagery · Cannibalism

-Use the :hoverxref:`Pict names <pitcish-names>` for naming characters and places from the Pictish Wildlands.
+Use the :hoverxref:`Pict names <pict-names>` for naming characters and places from the Pictish Wildlands.

 .. _homeland-vendhya: